epiverse-trace/tutorials-early/learners/setup.md

 :::::::::::::::::::::::::::: prereq

-This course assumes intermediate R knowledge.
-This workshop is for you if:
+This content assumes intermediate R knowledge.
+This tutorials are for you if:

 - You can read data into R, transform and reshape data, and make a wide variety of graphs
 - You are familiar with functions from `{dplyr}`, `{tidyr}`, and `{ggplot2}`
 - You can use the magrittr pipe `%>%` and/or native pipe `|>`.

-We expect participants to have some exposure to basic Statistical, Mathematical and Epidemic theory concepts, but NOT intermediate or expert familiarity with modeling.
+We expect learners to have some exposure to basic Statistical, Mathematical and Epidemic theory concepts, but NOT intermediate or expert familiarity with modeling.

 ::::::::::::::::::::::::::::